mrozowski/NLP-text-analysis/README.md

 ``` bash
 curl -X POST 'localhost:8080/v1/model/train-sentiment-model' -F 'file=@"dataset/labeled-sentiment-dataset.csv"'
 ```
 The endpoint takes a CSV file with text and sentiment columns.
 After successful upload, the app trains the model and saves it as `.bin` file in a `model/sentiment/` directory that can be changed in the application.yaml.
+To use a new model you have to update the application.yaml file with a path to a new sentimental model and restart the app.
+Later I might add endpoint to change model without restarting app.
+It is just a simple demo app to see how OpenNLP library works

 **Example response**
 ``` text